 DAT or Dental Admission Test is a standardized test for prospective dental school students.
-It is a competitive test administered throughout the year in America.
-The exam ensures that every student selected for the courses of dental training is worthy of the selection.
-Although dental schools and colleges have other admission criterions as well, DAT serves as the only criterion that sketches out the abilities of students required for dental training and compares them against each other.
-Hence, it provides a measure of comparison that makes the job of granting admissions easier for dental schools.
+It is a competitive exam administered throughout the year in America and the main purpose of it is to ensure that every student selected for the courses of dental training is worthy of the same.
+Although dental schools and colleges have other admission criteria as well, this exam serves as the only criterion that sketches out the abilities of students required for dental training and compares them against each other.
+Hence, it provides a measure of comparison that makes the job of granting admissions easier.

-However, DAT does not only make the job of dental schools easier, but also helps students willing to be dentists equally.
-It provides them an opportunity to prove their mettle to schools that are unaware of their skills.
-DAT is the only way that dental schools can effectively predict the performance of students in dental schools.
+It provides the students with an opportunity to prove their mettle to schools that are unaware of their skills.
+DAT is the only way that such schools can effectively predict the performance of students in dental schools.
 Hence, students can make the most of this opportunity by portraying themselves as above average students capable of undergoing the training given in dental schools.

 Why is it important to understand DAT structure?

-Although it is not viable to know what items would appear on the DAT, it is possible to predict its format, which gives a lot of input for preparation.
-Understanding the testing format makes it possible to prepare for DAT in the specific way that DAT calls for.
-Not only does a student familiarize himself with the syllabus that he needs to prepare, but he also gets to know the skills, types of questions and time required to answer DAT questions.
-Such information facilitates preparation in the desired direction, which helps to attain the best score possible in DAT.
+Although it is not viable to know what items would appear in the test, it is possible to predict its format, which gives a lot of input for the preparation.
+Understanding the format makes it possible to prepare for it in the required way.

 Features of DAT